Melania Trump: Allegations about links to Jeffrey Epstein

-In 2025, a book, Entitled: The Rise and Fall of the House of York written by Andrew Lownie, was published which alleged that Melania Trump had been introduced to Donald Trump by Jeffrey Epstein.
+The 2025 book Entitled: The Rise and Fall of the House of York by Andrew Lownie also alleges that Melania Trump had been introduced to Donald Trump by Jeffrey Epstein.
 Melania Trump strongly objected to the claim and began making legal threats and representations to those involved in the publishing of the book.
-In October, the book's publisher HarperCollins UK recalled the book and apologized to Melania Trump calling the claim unverified.
+In October, the book's publisher, HarperCollins UK, recalled the book and apologized to Melania Trump, calling the claim unverified.

-On October 22, Michael Wolff (journalist) filed a lawsuit against Melania following threats her legal team had made over comments Wolff had made about Melania's ties with Jeffrey Epstein.
+On October 22, Michael Wolff filed a lawsuit against Melania following threats her legal team had made over comments Wolff had made about Melania's ties with Jeffrey Epstein.
 Melania's lawyers are reported to have threatened Wolff with a one billion dollar damages claim.